jdevuyst/comprehend/README.md

 (def db (cm/stored-indexed-set "example.edn"))
 ```

-Whenever `conj!` or `disj!` is used on `db`, the new contents are written to the same file.
+Whenever `cm/conj` or `cm/disj` is used on `db`, the new contents are written to the same file.
 Note that markers and other metadata are not currently serialized to disk.

 ## Replaceable caches